Chile

 Regulation

-As at August 2025, there is no regulation governing the use of AI in criminal proceedings or in judicial proceedings more broadly.
-However, existing regulations—such as the criminal procedure code, data protection laws and constitutional principles—may be construed to regulate or limit the use of AI in criminal proceedings.
-And, a comprehensive AI draft bill (Boletín Nº 16.821-19) is being considered by the Chamber of Deputies.
+As at March 2026, there is no regulation expressly governing the use of AI in criminal proceedings or in judicial proceedings more broadly.
+However, existing regulations—such as the Criminal Code of Procedure, data protection laws and constitutional principles—may be construed to regulate or limit the use of AI in criminal proceedings.

 Guidelines for practitioners